Pollinator Conservation Initiative

 The Minnesota Zoo’s Pollinator Conservation Initiative aims to secure a future for our state’s most imperiled pollinator species.
 In collaboration with many agencies and groups, we are working to save endangered prairie butterflies such as the Dakota skipper and Poweshiek skipperling through rearing and breeding programs.
 In addition, Zoo biologists are conducting research on Minnesota’s State Bee- the endangered rusty patched bumble bee.

-Make a donation to support prairie butterfly conservation
+Make a donation to support more conservation initiatives like this.

 Why are pollinators in trouble?